-In 2017-2018 we will also collaborate with an artist run space Gallery Syster in Luleå that will select an artist from Norrbotten county for a one-month residency in Tromsø.
-In the autumn 2017 Gallery Syster will host Tromsø-based artist collective IMA READ in their own Nordic-Baltic residency program.
+In the program period 2017-2018 we have also collaboratde with an artist run space Gallery Syster in Luleå that selected an artist from Norrbotten county for a one-month residency in Tromsø.
+In the autumn 2017 Gallery Syster hosedt Tromsø-based artist collective IMA READ in their own Nordic-Baltic residency program.

 The program have received kind support from Nordic Culture Point‘s module Support for Artist Residencies in 2010-2011, 2013-2014, 2015-2017 and 2017-2018.

 "Video and sound art, and experimental film in the Barents region" (pilot project) 2018-2019